-There are some potential benefits associated with using fructooligosaccharides.
-There may also be some risks and side effects of using them.
+Although there are some potential benefits associated with using fructooligosaccharides, there may also be some risks and side effects.
+In this article, we will look at both the risks and benefits.

 - Fructooligosaccharides are forms of oligosaccharides and come from natural sources.